North Ballarat Football Club: North Ballarat City

 A consequence of having joined the VFL was that the club's juniors no longer had a local-level senior representative team in the BFL; this forced junior players to move to other senior BFL clubs (once they were of mature age) and impacted the North Ballarat Club with players losing long built connections with the club.
 To overcome this, the club established a new local BFL senior representative team under the club's original name "North Ballarat City" in 2006.
 The club initially applied to enter the new team into the Ballarat Football League, however the remaining BFL clubs vetoed the proposal forcing North Ballarat City to initially join the Bendigo Football League.
 In their first year in the Bendigo competition they were winless but improved to win five games in 2007.

 In 2008, the BFL admitted North Ballarat City to its senior competition.
 Between 2008-2010 the team won four games each season but improved significantly in 2011 advancing through to the Preliminary Final before being knocked out.
 North Ballarat City won their first BFL premiership in 2013, defeating Sunbury.
 The North Ballarat City Under 18.5 team also won a premiership in 2013, defeating Melton South.
 The following year the senior team won the 2014 BFL Grand Final defeating Ballarat Football Club at Ballarat's Eastern Oval.

 In 2019 North Ballarat City has been rebranded to the North Ballarat Football Netball Club and readopted the original Rooster logo.

 Female Football

-North Ballarat also have Under 13, Under 15 and Under 18 female teams that compete in the AFL Goldfields Women's Football League..
+North Ballarat also have Under 13, Under 15 and Under 18 female teams that compete in the AFL Goldfields Women's Football League.

+Netball

+North Ballarat field teams in the Under 9, Under 11, Under 13, Under 15, Under 17, E, D, C, B and A Grade competitions.
+North Ballarat won both the 2022 and 2023 A Grade netball premierships.